SharpC2/Documentation/command-ref/index.md

 ## Token Module

 ### make-token
 Uses the `LogonUserA` API to create a new token with the provided plaintext credentials (domain, username and password).
 Uses the `LOGON32_LOGON_NEW_CREDENTIALS` logon type which makes the token suitable for network interactions, but not local ones.
-Token is automatically impersonated and added to the token store.
+Token is automatically impersonated.
 Credentials are not verified.

 ### rev2self
 Drops any impersonatation and reverts you back to your own token.
-Tokens are kept in the token store and can be re-used with the `use-token` command.

 ### steal-token
 Calls `DuplicateTokenEx` to duplicate the access token of the specified process.
-Token is automatically impersonated and added to the token store.
+Token is automatically impersonated.

 ## PowerShell Module